-After the initial wizard (entering you first list as a M3U local file or a remote address and a valid XMLTV (EPG) file/url) you will be land on the xteve default UI.
+After the initial wizard (entering your first list as a M3U local file or a remote address and a valid XMLTV (EPG) file/url) you will be land on the xteve default UI.

 For more info on hosting your own EPG, be sure to check this article.

-Main thing to do here is to map your channel list (called playlist) and your XMLTV (EPG) source.
-This has to be completed here (and repeated in PLEX as well) in order for Plex LiveTV wizard to detect the channels when you configure it first time (more on this a bit later).
+The main thing to do here is to map your channel list (called playlist) and your XMLTV (EPG) source.
+This has to be completed here (and repeated in PLEX as well) in order for Plex LiveTV wizard to detect the channels when you configure it the first time (more on this a bit later).

 XTEVE has an option of filtering your list(s) depending on your needs.
-So for example you can filter out certain channels from IPTV lists that do not meet you criteria.
-Keep in mind that most IPTV list can have a lot of channels (thousands) but Plex LiveTV, at the moment of this article, supports only a max number of 480 channels.
+So for example you can filter out certain channels from IPTV lists that do not meet your criteria.
+Keep in mind that most IPTV lists can have a lot of channels (thousands) but Plex LiveTV, at the moment of this article, supports only a max number of 480 channels.

-I will not get into too much on XTEVE configuration considering its wiki site and overall documentation is rich with all the informations that you might need, so dig in.
+I will not get into too much on XTEVE configuration considering its wiki site and overall documentation is rich with all the information that you might need, so dig in.

 Plex LiveTV configuration

-As mentioned above, LiveTV and DVR are a premium Plex feature and as such require Plex Pass subscription.
+As mentioned above, LiveTV and DVR are premium Plex features and as such require a Plex Pass subscription.

 Log into your Plex server and open up the Settings section.
-In the left column under the Manage section you will find Live TV & DVR option.
+In the left column under the Manage section, you will find the Live TV & DVR option.